Student Success and Academic Coordination

-- General Educational Development (GED ) Program: administration of the Oregon GED program, working in partnership with GED Testing Service (GEDTS), the 17 community colleges and other state, community, county and local partners to provide testing, preparation and instruction across the state.
+- Oregon High School Equivalency Program - GED(R) test Credential: administrates the GED test credential program, working in partnership with GED Testing Service (GEDTS), the 17 community colleges and other state, community, county and local partners to provide testing, preparation and instruction across the state.

-- Career Pathways: Coordinates information on Oregon’s Career Pathways at Oregon’s community colleges, offering connected education and training programs that enable individuals to secure a job or advance in a demand industry or occupation.
+- Oregon’s Career Pathways: coordinates with Oregon’s community colleges, offering connected education and training programs that enable individuals to secure a job or advance in a demand industry or occupation.